 Using the Master Shopper Award on the mirror inside your farmhouse will not unlock this ring.
 You need to visit a shop in Mineral Town.

 Birthday Present: On the first occurrence of your birthday after getting married, your spouse will give you this ring.
 Walk into your farm house after 6:00 pm to have a celebratory birthday meal with your spouse; afterwards, you'll be given this ring.
 You don't want to make your birthday on the same day as other post-marriage dinner events such as the Pumpkin Jamoree (Autumn 30) or Starry Night (Winter 24), as those events will occur instead of the birthday party.

 Get Married: You'll receive a ring during the ceremony.

 Starlight Night: If you're not married, spend the Winter 24 festival with Brandon, Cliff, Doctor, Gray, or Jennifer to earn this ring; basically, a candidate that participates in the Starlight Night party at your house.
-The other girl marriage candidates don't give the ring and neither does Rick, as his evening party is at the poultry shop with his mom and sister.
+The other girl marriage candidates don't give the ring before marriage and neither does Rick, as his evening party is at the poultry shop with his mom and sister.